mknycha/notebookbackup/public/kubernetes.md

 ## Deployment:
 - Feature-rich abstraction for managing replica sets (replication controllers?).
 Allows for simple updates and rollbacks.

+## DaemonSet:
+- Daemon set ensures a copy of a Pod is running across a set of nodes in a Kubernetes cluster
+- When we have a stateless app decoupled from a node that we can replicate -> use ReplicaSet
+- When we have an app of which single copy should run on each node or subset of nodes -> use DaemonSet
+- By default, DaemonSet creates pod on every node in the cluster.
+We can limit nodes using node selector.
+- Update -> after version 1.6 use rolling update

 ## Example files:
 - Create a pod:
 ```